deargle-classes/msbx5500-spring-2020-project/report.md

 Each team member shall deploy the final repo individually.

-Deployment should be hosted through Heroku, using a Docker image to register the image for Heroku deployment.
+Deployment (for small files only) should be hosted through Heroku, using a Docker image to register the image for Heroku deployment.

-TODO:
-- Probably need more info above
-- Planning, monitoring, review of deployment results?
-- Over/Undersample data in pickle